What is Fuel Poverty?

 - fuel prices – the energy price cap, which keeps suppliers from setting their default tariff higher than a set amount, is largely determined by wholesale energy prices

 The fuel poverty gap is the additional income that would be needed to bring a household to the point of not being fuel poor.

 Public Health England (PHE) has warned there is a damaging overlap between the health impacts of living in a cold home and Covid-19.
-Pre-existing chronic medical conditions such as cardiovascular and respiratory conditions, such as chronic obstructive pulmonary disease (COPD), asthma and heart disease are particularly badly affected by a cold home.
+Pre-existing chronic medical conditions such as cardiovascular and respiratory conditions like chronic obstructive pulmonary disease (COPD), asthma and heart disease are particularly badly impacted by a cold home.

-Cold homes are also preventing children from thriving.
+Cold homes also prevent children from thriving.
 Without a warm, quiet place to do their homework, they can fall behind at school.
 A lack of hot water means they might avoid personal care, leading to bullying and social isolation.
-With no warm space to spend time with their family they can spend hours of the day alone in bed.
+With no warm space to spend time with their family, they can spend hours of the day alone in bed.
 Some resort to using public places like libraries or friends’ houses to stay warm in.
-All this is disruptive and damaging a time crucial for their development.
+All this is disruptive and damaging at a time crucial for their development.